-The statement of ethical principles guides how financial aid administrators should advocate for students, manifest the highest level of integrity, support student access and success, comply with federal and state laws, strive for transparency and clarity and protect the privacy of financial aid applicants.
+The statement of ethical principles guides how financial aid administrators should advocate for students to manifest the highest level of integrity, support student access and success, comply with federal and state laws, strive for transparency and clarity, and protect the privacy of financial aid applicants.

 The code of conduct says, in part, that member institutions will ensure that: